Amazon trade-in

 Service design workshop

-Around a quarter of participants were unfamiliar with security locks reducing value, and why signing out of their accounts was necessary before completing a factory reset.
-Collaborating across product, engineering, and business teams, I created opportunities for understanding, and to work through the ambiguity to prioritize customer.
+Around a quarter of participants were unfamiliar with security locks reducing value and why signing out of their accounts was necessary before completing a factory reset.
+Collaborating across product, engineering, and business teams, I created opportunities for understanding and worked through ambiguity to prioritize the customer experience.

 Almost all participants were satisfied with the explanation of when and why a phone might be rejected.
 Alongside updated, more competitive operational rejection criteria, we ensured every decision was tied to customer needs and measurable business outcomes.

-Offering the right call to action, at the right time, in the right place will improve the customer experience.
-Once the customer receives their purchase they will receive reminders from a variety of channels and surfaces to properly prepare their trade-in to avoid rejection or downgrade in value.
+Offering the right call to action at the right time and in the right place improved the customer experience.
+Once customers received their purchase, they received reminders from a variety of channels and surfaces to properly prepare their trade-in and avoid rejection or value downgrades.

 Improve trade-in value accuracy and customer preparation guidance to reduce operational rejections and value downgrades.